gonza7aav/color-clock-app/README.md

   With each change, the page will reload, and in case of an error, you will see it in the terminal.

-- Build the app for production:
+- Build the app for production

   ```console
   yarn build